-- to develop a critical understanding of diverse creative, theoretic and critical texts;
+- help you develop a critical understanding of diverse creative, theoretic and critical texts.

-- to provide a space to undertake extended portfolios of creative and editorial work;
+- provide a space to undertake extended portfolios of creative and editorial work.

-- to familiarise you with the writing context (audience, publishing in all its forms, the legal framework, modes of transmission);
+- familiarise you with the writing context (audience, publishing in all its forms, the legal framework, modes of transmission);